Treatment for Ketamine Addiction in Thailand

 Why Choose The Cabin Chiang Mai for Ketamine Abuse Treatment?

 As far as residential rehab goes, The Cabin Chiang Mai has a lot to offer.
-Sitting along the Ping River, private Thai-style bungalows are nestled amidst the expansive tropical landscape.
-The early morning sun glimmers off the swimming people while clients awake early to practice yoga on the dew-kissed grass.
+Luxurious, private villas are nestled amidst the expansive tropical landscape with views of the northern Thai mountains.
+The early morning sun glimmers off the swimming pool while clients awake early to practice yoga on the dew-kissed grass.

 Apart from the on-going counselling sessions, The Cabin Chiang Mai looks more like a luxury resort than an addiction treatment centre.
 But despite the calming and therapeutic surroundings, it is The Cabin’s affordable, unique and effective addiction treatment programme that really sets it apart from other treatment centres.